What Is Landlord and Tenant Law?

 However, landlords’ rights are limited by state law and some federal laws.
 For example, landlords are not permitted to use discriminatory criteria in selecting residents like race or gender under state and federal law.
 States may also set local laws about collection for nonpayment of rent, including late fees.

-Landlords can evict tenants who violate lease terms.
+Landlords can evict tenants who violate the terms of the lease.
+In order to evict a tenant, landlords must give written notice of termination within a certain period of time.
+The timeframe for giving written notice varies by state and cause for termination, ranging from a few days to a 30-day notice requirement.
 A few jurisdictions still allow self-help evictions, which involve the landlord entering the property and making the tenant leave.
 The landlord is only permitted to use reasonable force, which a court in the jurisdiction determines.
 More commonly, landlords sue to evict the tenant.
 This results in a judgment by law enforcement.

 Below are some common questions you might want to consider when meeting with an attorney for the first time.

 - How do I get my security deposit back?

 - Do you have experience drafting rental agreements?